-Definition Field Explanation Туре For CPM: Defines the general type of CPM tone: 1 = Dial tone(line is available) 2 = Busy(line unavailable) 3 = Reorder(line unavailable) 4 = Ringback(telephone is ringing) When the CPM tone type is a ringback tone, the learning process terminates after the number of rings for a Ring No Answer.
+Definition Field Explanation

+Туре For CPM: Defines the general type of C For CPM: Defines the general type of CPM tone:

+1 = Dial tone(line is available)2 = Busy(line unavailable)3 = Reorder(line unavailable)4 = Ringback(telephone is ringing)

+When the CPM tone type is a ringback t terminates after the number of rings for tone, the learning process a Ring No Answer.

 For GTD: Not Used.

-CAUTION:Be careful using this screen-and especially this field.
-There is no way to lock a definition so you can accidentally change the contents of the current definition and not remember what its previous value was.
+CAUTION: Be careful using this screen- There is no way to lock a def tally change the contents of t not remember what its previo -and especially this field. inition so you can acciden- he current definition and ous value was.

 Event The tone ID number for the event being learned.

-For CPM: Use one of the following PCPM numbers: For busy/reorder tones:7 For no answer:8 For no response:9 For connected:10 For operator intercept tones:11 (Don't use 12 for fax tones; Amanda expects to find the fax tone in the GTD file.)
-For GTD: A PCPM tone number from 13 to 36.
-Freq1 The first frequency of a dual frequency tone or the only frequency in a single frequency tone.
-NOTE: When set to zero, the tone's frequency is ignored during the detection process.
-(Only its cadence is considered.)
-Freq2 The second frequency of a dual frequency tone; zero otherwise.
-Edge For CPM: Not used.
-For GTD: Specifies whether the GTD event is queued at the beginning of the tone (leading edge) or after the tone has ended (trailing edge).
-1 st On Time The number of milliseconds that tone energy is on the line for the first cadence period.
+For CPM: Use one of the following PCPM numbers:

+For busy/reorder tones: 7

+For no answer: 8

+For no response: 9

+For connected: 10

+For operator intercept tones: 11

+a expects to find the fax

+For GTD: A PCPM tone number from 1 3 to 36.